Thaeimos/gcp-miniature-goggles/README.md

 Give credit here.
 - This project was helped by [Python](https://www.python.org/).
 - This project was inspired on the [README cheatsheet](https://github.com/ritaly/README-cheatsheet).
+- Help on UUID in bash is from [here](https://linuxhint.com/generate-random-string-bash/)
+- Instructions on setting backend for Terraform can be checked on this [link](https://gmusumeci.medium.com/how-to-configure-the-gcp-backend-for-terraform-7ea24f59760a)

 ## Contact